Menu Close

 Theodosius Dobzhansky (1937), Paul Nurse (2020), and many others, propose that evolution is crucial to any understanding of how biology works.
 Noam Chomsky (2022) proposes that this includes language.

-In learning to talk there is a lot to learn.
+But in learning to talk there is a lot to learn.
+And some of the learning is in relation to the physical aspects of speech.

 Do you have an enquiry?